 Sometimes, the best reason to remodel isn’t resale—it’s simply falling back in love with where you live.

-Remodel Now, Enjoy Now—Profit Later with High-ROI Projects for 2025
+Remodel Now, Enjoy Now and Profit Later with High-ROI Projects for 2026

 Just because you’re not planning to list your home next week doesn’t mean those updates aren’t worth it.
 In fact, most homeowners (about 1 in 4) tackle remodeling projects to refresh aging finishes, not because they’re preparing to sell.
 Only 18% said they’re renovating with a sale in mind over the next couple of years.